20 Examples of Wearables and IoT Disrupting Healthcare

 4. Sensors for stroke patients

-5. Asthma monitoring
+5. Asthma monitoring wearable technology

 In a conventional situation, most people with asthma will not know they are having an attack until it is at an advanced level.
-This is annoying not to mention very dangerous.
+This is annoying, not to mention very dangerous.
 With medicine that is on hand, the person can intervene against the attack, but the feeling of exhaustion will have crept up on them and depleted their energy.

-At present, when the patient sneezes, coughs, wheezes or experiences shortness of breath, that’s when the medicine is whipped out and used to alleviate the effects of the asthma attack.
-That’s reactive medicine whereas the wearable device with IoT is Predictive Medicine.
+When the patient sneezes, coughs, wheezes, or experiences shortness of breath, the medicine is whipped out and used to alleviate the effects of the asthma attack.
+That’s reactive medicine, whereas the wearable device with IoT is Predictive Medicine.Wearables IoT healthcare

-Wearables IoT healthcare6.
-Movement disorders
+6. Movement disorders

 7. Coagulation monitoring

 For some patients, blood coagulation is observed closely so they stay within a normal range.
-If they have an extended period of blood coagulation (longer than normal), this increases the risk of stroke or bleeding for them.
+If they have an extended period of blood coagulation (longer than usual), this increases the risk of stroke or bleeding for them.

 8. Depression monitored through an app